Blue Heelers: episode guide

 Guest Starring: Debra Lawrance as Rev Grace Curtis, Andrew Curry as Andrew Paterson, Cassandra Magrath as Corinne Sharp, Lucia Smyrk as Cate Simmons, Georgia Martin as Gemma Adams, Bruce Myles as Harold Craig, Aleks Vass as Murray Adams, Rachael Tidd as Wendy Baird, Casside Barlow as Child in Park, Curtis Boyle as Child in Park

-End Of Innocence
+End of Innocence

-July 06 / 07, 2004
+Wed, July 06 / 07, 2004

-Audience: 1.5 million
+Ratings: 1.5 million

-Written by Bill Garner, Directed by Chris Langman
+Directed by Chris Langman

 Tension is high at Mt Thomas Police Station as Jo and PJ struggle to work together after Jo has called off their engagement.
 Unable to compete with his love for Maggie, she has moved out of the house.
 Their colleagues suspect it’s just a lover’s tiff and will blow over, until Jo applies for a transfer to another station.

-Meanwhile a bag snatcher gets lucky when their elderly victim is carrying more than $3000 of the church’s money.
-The kind hearted but simple Clancy has a photographic memory of the mugging which provides vital clues.
-Rev Grace Curtis is caught in the middle when the main suspects turn out to be a needy but criminal family who are new in town—the Baxters.
+Meanwhile, a bag snatcher gets lucky when their elderly victim is carrying more than $3000 of the church's money.
+The kind-hearted but simple Clancy has a photographic memory of the mugging which provides vital clues.
+Rev Grace Curtis is caught in the middle when the main suspects turn out to be a needy but criminal family who are new in town — the Baxters.
 Tom seems hell bent on prosecuting the wayward sons.

 Then a Vietnam veteran, who served with Tom, stupidly tries to take a detonator on a light aircraft to Mildura.
 Although proclaiming his innocence, Tom is not so sure and comes down hard on his former ally.